willfaught/paige/README.md

     alt="My alt" >}}
 ```

+Only the image source parameter is required.
+If the image source argument is a relative path, it must be a page resource.

-These are the rest of the named parameters:
+These are the named parameters without positions:

 ```
-{{< paige/image
-    height=500
-    inline=false
-    width=500 >}}
+{{< paige/image height=500 width=500 >}}
 ```

 ### Code

-The `paige/code` shortcode provides a figure with centered, highlighted code and an optional caption.
+The `paige/code` shortcode provides a figure with centered, highlighted code and an optional, centered caption.

-These are the names and positions of the parameters:
+These are the positions of the named parameters:

 ```
 {{< paige/code lang="go" caption="My caption" options="linenos=true" >}}